musicace17/Project-3-The-Ultimate-Hexads/README.md

 # Musical Insights Dashboard
 Dashboard page with multiple charts.
-Potential canva template for the presentation: https://www.slidescarnival.com/design/music-club/46664

 ## Overview:
 Create a dynamic and interactive Musical Insights Dashboard that leverages the an API to showcase trends and insights in the world of music.
-Options: https://www.theaudiodb.com/, https://developer.spotify.com/documentation/web-api/concepts/spotify-uris-ids, https://ddmal.music.mcgill.ca/research/The_Music_Listening_Histories_Dataset_(MLHD)/, etc.

 1. Bar Chart: Top-rated genres or artists based on user preferences.